women's health logo outline

 Our expert team treat eating disorders daily from our online clinics and in our eating disorder therapy clinic in Guildford, Surrey.

 There is no shame in asking for help.
-If you find that some or many of the signs mentioned above resonate with how you feel, it might be a good time to talk to a mental health professional.
-As a general rule with any health condition, it’s important to seek advice if your symptoms get in the way of your daily functioning.
-Some signs to look out for in regard to eating disorders are as follows:
+If you find that any of the signs above resonate with you, it might be time to talk to a mental health professional.
+As with any health condition, seeking help is essential if your symptoms interfere with your daily life.

-• you are thinking about your body shape, size or weight a lot of the time
+• Frequent thoughts about body shape, size or weight

 TREATMENT WE OFFER

-Our team of experts are dedicated to effectively supporting you through the recovery process.
+Our team of experts is dedicated to providing effective support throughout your recovery process.

-Our standard approach to treating eating disorders is cognitive behavioral therapy (CBT).
-Some of the benefits of CBT are:
+Our standard approach to treating eating disorders is Cognitive Behavioral Therapy (CBT).
+Some of the benefits of using CBT for eating disorders include:

-• it gives you the necessary tools to manage symptoms and behaviours
+• Practical tools to manage symptoms and behaviours

-• it can successfully be combined with other treatments, including medication
+• Flexibility to combine with other treatments, including medication

 ONLINE BOOKING